 Imagine waking up on a yacht.
 The boat rocks gently as waves lap at the hull.
 You crack one eye open, then the other.
 As your bare feet step out onto the sun-drenched teak deck, you wonder to yourself: “why haven’t I installed teak in my house so I can feel this pampered every day?”

-Below, we’re going to take a closer look at the pros and cons of teak flooring so you can decide whether it’s the right floor for you.
+Below, we’re going to take a closer look at all the teak flooring pros and cons there are so you can decide whether it’s right for you.
 We’ll cover all of teak’s unique characteristics—durability, water-resistance, and more—plus sustainability concerns, cost, and maintenance needs.
-Is teak flooring right for you?
+What are the pros and cons of teak flooring?
 Let’s find out.

 Have you ever seen what a rambunctious labrador can do to pine flooring?
 You don’t want to.
 And while dog nails (or even human shoes) can absolutely wreck other types of wood flooring, teak can handle rough treatment like nobody’s business.
 Teak is like a Honey Badger.
 Honey Badger don’t care, and neither does teak.